 - Kid Friendly: sausage rolls are loved by big and little kids alike.
 You can even hide vegetables in them if you are trying to get them to eat more veggies!

 - Better than Bourke Street Bakery: oven baked, homemade, juicy and delicious.
 These will rival any local baker's sausage rolls!

 Top Tip 1: Get organised for unexpected guests dropping in, by making these in advance and freezing.
 As needed, grab from the freezer and reheat!

 Everything you need is shown in the photo below.
-The recipe card at the bottom of the post has the exact measurements and more detailed instructions.
+Please refer to the printable recipe card for exact measurements and more detailed instructions.

 - Dried Fennel Seeds: this are the secret ingredient for these sausage rolls.
 They add a delightfully unique taste from the fennel seeds.
 Combined with the pork, it is a winning combination.

 - Apple Sauce: this ingredient is to add both apple flavour as well as to ensure the sausage rolls have a juicy, not dry filling.

 - Pork mince (ground pork): readily available in the butcher's section of the supermarket.
 It works well in stir fry's, rissoles and spaghetti recipes.

 - Pork sausages: my preference for these is plain pork sausages.
 We are adding our own seasoning, so the most basic standard sausages will do the trick.

 - Puff Pastry: one of the most handy ingredients you can have in your freezer.
 Simple to use, budget friendly and works for both sweet and savory options.